2002 Mariana Palacios

-Helen Eldridge honored as HBA 2000 STAR Strategic Transformation Achievement Recognition, Previously, Volunteer of the Year)
+Mariana Palacios recognized as 2002 STAR (Strategic Transformation Achievement Recognition, Previously, Volunteer of the Year)

-Each year, the HBA honors a STAR who stands apart as a truly exemplary role model who has demonstrated a long-term commitment to the HBA’s strategic goals of advancement and impact of women in healthcare worldwide.
+Each year the HBA honors one STAR who stands apart as a truly engaging volunteer.
+The selected individual has demonstrated a long-term commitment to furthering the advancement and impact of women in healthcare worldwide.

 About the HBA